 The first class meeting is at the beginning of the quarter.
 Please contact the Barn Theater Directors for the date.

 Barnstorm creates opportunities for the developing artist to re/claim theatre and the theatrical process.
 Our aim is to integrate our perspectives into the political, social, cultural and academic climate of the UCSC campus and community.
-We are devoted to fostering new works of art and giving artists and audience alike opportunities for exchange through a theatrical setting.
+We are devoted to fostering new works of art and giving artists and audience alike opportunities for an exchange through a theatrical setting.

 Getting Involved With Barnstorm

 Proposals for shows, productions, and other projects for Barnstorm are due toward the end of the quarter for the following quarter.
 You may contact the Theater Arts Department office for information on upcoming proposal deadlines.
 Barnstorm typically produces 2-3 full productions and numerous one-nighters during the quarters in which it operates.

 Auditions for Barnstorm's full productions happen during the beginning of the quarter.
 Auditions for one-nighters are usually held separately, later in the quarter, and organized by an individual show's director and the Barnstorm Management.

 Designers and stage managers may contact Theater Arts Department office for positions ahead of time, once the season has been announced, or else show up to the Barnstorm Information Meeting, generally held the first Monday of every quarter, after auditions and casting.
 Students may also apply for other positions and opportunities at this meeting, such as Publicity Manager, Webmaster, and more.